emmanuelkorir/mbchb/docs/intro.md

 Class notes from University of Nairobi lecure series.

-## Getting Started

-Revision has been made a lot easier.
-Just select your level.

-### What you'll need

-- Your laptop or phone
-- Internet connection

 ## Challenges

 In case of any issue, contact us on our [email](mbchbfordummies@gmail.com).